Instagram Model Neybron James Shows Off Voluptuous Body In Bandeau Top And Thong

 Other fans, per usual, used words and phrases like “simply wow,” “you’re perfect,” “the most beautiful woman,” and “lovely tattoos,” to praise the hottie.

 Prior to sharing the booty snap, Neybron titillated her fans with a lingerie snap where she could be seen reclining on a sofa, wearing a black studded bra that allowed her to show off an ample amount of cleavage.
-The model wore skimpy black panties, let her hair down and opted for a full face of makeup to ramp up the glamour.
+The model wore skimpy black panties, let her hair down, and opted for a full face of makeup to ramp up the glamour.

 In the caption, the model informed her fans that the lingerie set was from the online clothing brand, Fashion Nova, which is a preferred choice among Instagram models from across the globe.